-The State of Louisiana requires that every child in the state be immunized against vaccine preventable diseases caused by infectious agents in accordance with an established immunization schedule.
-To determine the specific number of doses that are required for your student, please refer to Louisiana Revised Statute 17:170.
-Proof of immunization may be personal records from a licensed physician or public health clinic with a signature or rubber-stamp validation.
-IDEA shall ensure compliance with immunization laws and regulations and complies with laws and regulations regarding reportable diseases.
+The law requires that every child be immunized against vaccine preventable diseases caused by infectious agents in accordance with an established immunization schedule.
+To comply with State Law, legal guardians:

+- 1. May refer to Louisiana Revised Statute 17:170 for the number of doses required for their student. - 2.
+Must submit proof of immunization, either from personal health records from a licensed physician or public health clinic with a signature or rubber-stamp validation to the campus clinic staff member before the first day of school.